 Based upon results of the evaluation, recommendations and accommodations (if they pertain) will be provided as part of the report and will be discussed during the consultation.
 Tutors, teachers, and therapists are welcome, at the parents’ request, to attend in order to receive answers to questions.

 Health Savings Accounts may be used to cover the cost of the evaluation.
-Visa, MasterCard, American Express, check, or cash are accepted.
+Visa, MasterCard, check, cryptocurrency, or cash are accepted.
 Half of the fee is due at the beginning of the evaluation, and the final half is due upon completion of report.
-The fee for the testing is 950.00.
+The fee for the testing is 1450.00.

 The evaluation includes examination pertaining to cognitive areas including intellectual ability (IQ), educational achievement, language skills (receptive, expressive, and pragmatic usage), perceptual (auditory and visual), reading, and mathematics.
-Possible instruments include: Wechlser evaluations (WISC-V, WAIS-IV, WIAT-III), Woodcock-Johnson IV (Cognitive, Achievement, Oral Language,), Oral and Written Language Scales-II, Gray Oral Reading Test-5, Bender-Gestalt Visual-Motor Skills Test-2, KeyMath3, Conner’s AD/HD Scale, and others.
+Possible instruments include: Wechlser evaluations (WISC-V, WAIS-IV, WIAT-IV), Woodcock-Johnson IV (Cognitive, Achievement, Oral Language,), Oral and Written Language Scales-II, Feifer Assessment of Written Expression, Feifer Assessment of Reading, Gray Oral Reading Test-5, Bender-Gestalt Visual-Motor Skills Test-2, KeyMath3, Feifer Assessment of Math, Conner’s AD/HD Scale, and others.
 In addition, teacher observations, review of school records, and detailed background history provides supporting information.